kostasKar/ArduinoPID/README.md

  Autotuner's `getPIDGains()` method accepts optional arguments:

- `GainCalculationMethod` is an enum with the method options:
+ `GainTuningMethod` is an enum with the method options:

 | Option                   | Description                                |
 | ------------------------ | ------------------------------------------ |